 As has been alluded to, these conspiracies and plots pushed Commodus into paranoia and disregard for the usual duties of his office.
 Instead, he delegated immense power to a select group of advisors and his praetorian prefects, who like Commodus, have gone down in history as infamous and avaricious figures.

-Yet, he too was implicated of disloyalty and a plot against the emperor’s life, by another of Commodus’s favorites and really, his political rival, Cleander.
+Yet, he too was implicated in disloyalty and a plot against the emperor’s life, by another of Commodus’s favorites and really, his political rival, Cleander.

 At this time, another assassin attempted to kill Commodus – this time, a soldier from a disgruntled legion in Gaul.
 In fact, at this time there was quite a lot of unrest in Gaul and Germany, no doubt made worse by the emperor’s apparent disinterest in their affairs.
 Like the previous attempts, this soldier – Maternus – was quite easily stopped and executed by beheading.

-Following on from this, Commodus reportedly secluded himself to his private estates, convinced that only there would he be safe from the vultures that were surrounding him.
-Cleander took this as the cue to aggrandize himself, by disposing of the current praetorian prefect Atilius Aebutianus and making himself supreme commander of the guard.
+Following this, Commodus reportedly secluded himself in his private estates, convinced that only there would he be safe from the vultures that were surrounding him.
+Cleander took this as the cue to aggrandize himself, by disposing of the current praetorian prefect Atilius Aebutianus, and making himself supreme commander of the guard.

 He continued to sell public offices, setting a record for the number of consulships bestowed in the year 190 AD.
 However, he seemingly pushed the limits too far and, in the process, alienated too many other prominent politicians around him.
 As such, when Rome was hit by a food shortage, a magistrate responsible for the food supply, placed the blame at Cleander’s feet, enraging a large mob in Rome.